-Foreign-educated candidates must hold academic and/or professional credentials equivalent to those required of U.S. applicants.
-Such candidates must possess the equivalent of a U.S. baccalaureate degree from an accredited institution in their home country, and either hold an equivalent advanced degree from a U.S. or foreign institution, or possess the equivalent professional license and be in good standing with the appropriate governing board in their home country.
+Foreign-educated candidates must hold academic and/or professional credentials equivalent to those required of US applicants.
+Such candidates must possess the equivalent of a US baccalaureate degree from an accredited institution.
+(Candidates from India, Pakistan, Sri Lanka, Myanmar and Bangladesh must show completion of both the baccalaureate and master's examinations to meet this equivalency standard.
+Candidates who completed the examinations for the Bachelor of Engineering or the Bachelor of Technology do not need to have completed the master’s examinations to meet this equivalency standard.)
+Candidates must also hold an equivalent advanced degree from a US or foreign institution, or possess the equivalent professional license and be in good standing with the appropriate governing board.
 These candidates must also have a minimum of three years of professional experience working in substantive areas related to tax issues.

-Graduates of the M.S.L. program who wish to pursue the J.D. degree must apply and be admitted through the regular J.D. admissions process.
-If admitted, no advanced standing for academic work completed pursuant to the M.S.L. degree will be awarded toward the J.D. degree.
+Admission to the MSL does not guarantee or ensure admission to the JD.
+Graduates of the MSL program who wish to pursue the JD degree must apply and be admitted through the regular JD admissions process.
+If admitted, no advanced standing for academic work completed pursuant to the MSL degree will be awarded toward the JD degree.

 Statement of Diversity

-The Graduate Division of New York University School of Law is a community of remarkable diversity, enhancing the learning environment for all.
-Those who comprise our student body hail from around the world and bring with them a variety of experiences and viewpoints.
-Students are both the recipients and providers of the learning process, and the Law School in turn has a vital interest in what they bring to the task of educating each other.
+New York University School of Law is a community of remarkable diversity, enhancing the learning environment for all.
+Those who comprise our graduate student body hail from around the world and bring with them a variety of experiences and viewpoints.
+As both recipients and providers of the learning process, the Law School has a vital interest in what students bring to the task of educating each other.

-To select the most highly-talented, motivated and intelligent people to take on this task from a pool of well-qualified applicants, the Committee on Graduate Admissions welcomes applications from all eligible persons.
+To select the most highly-talented and motivated people to take on this task from a pool of well-qualified applicants, the Committee on Graduate Admissions welcomes applications from all eligible persons.
 We are additionally committed to making appropriate academic accommodation for admitted students with disabilities.